longod/Hanafuda/README.md

   - Depending on the game result of Koi-Koi, it will affect that actor orand the world of Morrowind.

 ### Localization
-- See MWSE [Mod Translations](https://mwse.github.io/MWSE/guides/mod-translations/) for basic instructions
+- See MWSE [Mod Translations](https://mwse.github.io/MWSE/guides/mod-translations/) for basic instructions.
 - Apart from the game's locale, the terms are replaced with the original language by config.
 Please keep the original language and replacement code.

 ## TODO